 As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities were asked to close their buildings in March to slow the spread of Covid-19.
 Teaching was moved online immediately with no disruption for undergraduate, MA and A-Level-equivalent post-16 students.

 We designed a new hybrid delivery model, supported by one-to-one and group workshops that took place on and off-campus in specialist workshops and live digital platforms.
 Alongside this, the college updated its support and training materials, moving academic, pastoral, careers, library and other professional support services online.

-Access to the right working spaces and facilities is vital for artists, designers and makers, which is why the College plans to allow students to pursue and complete their studies and develop their creative practise with as much space for making within campus-based specialist workshops and studios as possible, subject always to Government guidelines and pandemic controls.
+Access to the right working spaces and facilities is vital for artists, designers and makers, which is why the College plans to allow students to pursue and complete their studies and develop their creative practice with as much space for making within campus-based specialist workshops and studios as possible, subject always to Government guidelines and pandemic controls.

 New and returning students will have access to group teaching with academics and highly-skilled technical demonstrators within our industry-standard workshop and studio spaces, alongside live video-based lectures, tutorials, one-to-one activities and integrated offline learning.